-- Improved SpamSieve's filtering accuracy. - Improved compatibility with the Thunderbolt MacBook Pros and pre-release versions of Mac OS X. - Freron Software's MailMate now works with SpamSieve, as described in the Setting Up MailMate section of the manual. - Whitelisting Previous Recipients now works with Microsoft Outlook 2011. - The Train as Good command can now move spam messages out of the spam folder when running a localized version of Microsoft Outlook 2011. - SpamSieve's Apple Mail plug-in helper now runs as 64-bit on Mac OS X 10.6, where possible, to prevent input manager haxies from interfering with the training commands. - Added a workaround to prevent SpamSieve from hanging if the address book database is damaged. - Clarified the text in the Welcome and Purchase windows. - Improved the instructions for using Microsoft Outlook and Entourage with Exchange accounts.
+- Improved SpamSieve's filtering accuracy. - Improved compatibility with the Thunderbolt MacBook Pros and pre-release versions of Mac OS X. - Freron Software's MailMate93 now works with SpamSieve, as described in the Setting Up MailMate section of the manual. - Whitelisting Previous Recipients now works with Microsoft Outlook 2011. - The Train as Good command can now move spam messages out of the spam folder when running a localized version of Microsoft Outlook 2011. - SpamSieve's Apple Mail plug-in helper now runs as 64-bit on Mac OS X 10.6, where possible, to prevent input manager haxies from interfering with the training commands. - Added a workaround to prevent SpamSieve from hanging if the address book database is damaged. - Clarified the text in the Welcome and Purchase windows. - Improved the instructions for using Microsoft Outlook and Entourage with Exchange accounts. - Updated the Setting Up Postbox section of the manual. - Made various improvements to the documentation. - Updated the Danish and Spanish localizations.